 Mitigate all unsuitable soils to the extent that is required to improve the stability of the proposed embankment or subgrade.
-Use any suitable material to backfill undercut areas except when employing shallow undercut in accordance with Section 505 of the NCDOT 2012 Standard Specifications for Roads and Structures which requires the use of Select Material, Class IV.
+Use any suitable material to backfill undercut areas except when employing shallow undercut in accordance with Section 505 of the NCDOT 2018 Standard Specifications for Roads and Structures which requires the use of Select Material, Class IV.
 For undercut backfilling in water, use Select Material, Class III.

-If the top half of a new embankment that is at least ten feet high and 200 feet long is constructed with material that has more than 50%, by weight, passing the No. 200 sieve, the Design-Build Team shall add a high strength geotextile to the pavement structure design in accordance with the Geotextile for Pavement Stabilization Project Special Provision found elsewhere in this RFP.
+If the top half of a new embankment, including but not limited to a widened embankment section, that is at least ten feet high and 200 feet long is constructed with material that has more than 50%, by weight, passing the No. 200 sieve, the Design-Build Team shall add a high strength geotextile to the pavement structure design in accordance with the Geotextile for Pavement Stabilization Project Special Provision found elsewhere in this RFP.
 The aforementioned "top half" and ten-foot height shall be measured below the pavement structure and vertically from the toe of the embankment to the top of the outer edge of pavement, respectively.